Project-Aeon/docs/index.md

 Creates a new, editable preset based on an existing built-in or custom preset.
 This allows you to customize styling, transitions, and other video elements derived from a base template.

+Note that cloning takes ~1 minute, so please setup a callback URL to receive the response.
+Note that this is only needed to adapt a preset to a new brand, this isn't needed for every video.

 | Method | Path |
 |--------|------|
 | `POST` | `/ae_clone_new_preset` |